 Philadelphia Truck Accident Statistics

-2018 Pennsylvania Crash Facts & Statistics reported statistics about truck accidents in Pennsylvania.
+2018 Pennsylvania Crash Facts & Statistics reported on tractor-trailer accidents in Pennsylvania.
 According to this report, the total crashes were highest since 2014 and the fatal crashes were lowest in the last five years.
 The main factor that unites these numbers is that nearly all of them were preventable.
-Whether the negligence was caused by the truck driver, the trucking company, a truck part manufacturer, or another irresponsible party, these numbers wouldn’t be this high had those individuals and groups acted competently.
+Whether the negligence was caused by the driver, the trucking company, an auto part manufacturer, or another irresponsible party, these numbers wouldn’t be this high had those individuals and groups acted competently.

 The following statistics were true in 2018 in Pennsylvania:

 - There were 7,910 heavy trucks involved in accidents, resulting in 21 occupant fatalities.

 - Heavy trucks made up 29.1 percent of turnpike work zone crashes.